 Trying to find a film about faith that is neither a heavy handed “message” genre pic nor handled disrespectfully with mockery is like searching for a needle in a haystack.
 These types of films are few and far between.
 However, in Vera Farmiga’s refreshing directorial debut, HIGHER GROUND, she’s able to walk that fine line of understanding without being condescending.
 The end product exudes her warm humor, compassion, and respect – things not normally shown in a Hollywood film dealing with religion.

 Based on Carolyn S. Briggs’ memoir, This Dark World, the film (co-written by the author and Tim Metcalfe) depicts the landscape of a tight-knit spiritual community thrown off balance when its heroine beings to question her faith.
-It’s a graceful and poignant portrait of one woman’s quest to find her own identity and spiritual sanctuary – one that will give her life meaning and hope.

 Joshua Leonard (BLAIR WITCH PROJECT), who plays Farmiga’s husband Ethan in the film, says